Pulse supports a two-phase job pattern for complex workflows that need to spawn child tasks and aggregate results.

 Jobs maintain parent-child relationships through:

-parent_job_id field in the async_ix_jobs table
+parent_job_id field in the async_ix_jobs table1.
+Parent job starts (ingest phase)

 ↓